 The U.S. population 65 or older is expected to almost double in size within the next 25 years.
 By 2030, some 72 million people – almost one of every five Americans will be 65 or older.
 People 85 or older are the fastest growing segment of the U.S. population.

-- In earthquakes people in wheelchairs cannot crawl under desks and tables.
+- In earthquakes people in disabled people cannot crawl under desks and tables.

 - People with sight or hearing problems may be unable to recognize the signs of danger or orders to evacuate.

-- Evacuation problems: difficulties of movement: distance to be traveled, doors or passageways too narrow, presence of steps or other obstacles, unsuitable lifts or ramps, orientation difficulties, perception of hazards and warnings, and emergency response co-ordination.
+- Evacuation problems: Difficulties of movement and the distance to be traveled, doors or passageways too narrow for wheelchairs, presence of steps or other obstacles, unsuitable lifts or ramps, orientation difficulties, perception of hazards and warnings, and emergency response team co-ordination.

 - Disabled people who depend on electrically-powered life-support equipment may find themselves in danger if there is no current during the emergency.
 And then we find that the evacuation center is not accessible to disabled people.